 NCC is an affiliate of the Congress of Aboriginal Peoples, a national Indigenous representative body.

-NCC is recognized as an Indigenous Peoples Organization as part of the United Nations Permanent Forum on Indigenous Issues.
+NCC holds special consultative status with the United Nations Permanent Forum on Indigenous Issues.

 Our people lived in Labrador long before Europeans set foot on North American soil.
 As it was in times of old, and still today, we are deeply connected to the land, sea and ice that make up NunatuKavut, our home.